openhab/openhab-addons/bundles/org.openhab.binding.tankerkoenig/README.md

 - LocationIDs of the selected gas stations

-Search for the gas station IDs vi the [finder tool](https://creativecommons.tankerkoenig.de/TankstellenFinder/index.html) (Select tab "Tools" -> "Tankstellenfinder").
+Search for the gas station IDs via the [finder tool](https://creativecommons.tankerkoenig.de/TankstellenFinder/index.html) (Select tab "Tools" -> "Tankstellenfinder").
 Drag the red marker on the map to the rough location of desired gas stations.
 Select the gas stations and click "Tankstellen übernehmen" on the right.
 This will download a file holding the location IDs.